ccarmona1/ideas/javascript/coding/monorepo/INSTRUCTIONS_FOR_AI_AGENTS.md

 **Interactive learning platform** built as a React-based single page application that delivers multiple-choice quiz experiences with intelligent interaction patterns.
 The application specializes in educational content delivery through an intuitive drag-and-swipe interface optimized for both desktop and mobile experiences.

+IMPORTANT: After any code change, always run these VSCode tasks: "Build Frontend" and "Build Backend"

 ### Core Educational Purpose

 The application serves as a **learning assessment tool** where users progress through course-based question sets with immediate feedback mechanisms.
 Each incorrect answer triggers educational explanations to reinforce learning concepts, creating an iterative knowledge building experience.